Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

     curl -O https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Scripts/FedoraDockerContainer/Dockerfile -O https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Scripts/FedoraDockerContainer/entrypoint.sh
     ```

-    In our example, we’ll assume these files have been copied to a directory called docker_fedora:
+    In this sample, we’ll assume these files have been copied to a directory called **docker_fedora**:

     ![Docker file directory](./Images/DockerCmd1.png)

     The Dockerfile is required to build the image and the entrypoint.sh script is executed when the container runs.
-Also, notice that in the entrypoint.sh file, we have configured the credentials that you will use in later steps to connect using SSH and GUI remote desktop:
+Also, notice that in the entrypoint.sh file, we have configured the credentials that you will use in later steps to connect using SSH and the GUI remote desktop:
       -   **login**: testuser
       -   **password**: Fedora#123

-1. Next, we’ll need to change permissions on the entrypoint.sh file to ensure that it is executable (otherwise you will see a permission denied error when we try to run the container).
+2. Next, we’ll need to change permissions on the entrypoint.sh file to ensure that it is executable (otherwise you will see a permission denied error when we try to run the container).
 Do this by running the following command:

     ```bash
     sudo chmod +x entrypoint.sh